 - 1 egg

-- 8-10 oz dried tortellini noodles for later
+- 10 oz fresh or dried cheese filled tortellini noodles (for later)

-- Mix meatball ingredients in a medium mixing bowl.
+- Mix meat, panko mixture, egg and seasoning in a medium mixing bowl.
 Form into tiny balls (bouncy ball size) and place all across bottom of slow cooker

 - Carefully add spaghetti sauce and tomatoes

-- Do not stir! - Place the lid on the crock and cook on low for about 8 hours or high for about 4 until meat is fully cooked
+- Do not stir! - Place the lid on the slow cooker and cook on low for about 8 hours or high for about 4 until meat is fully cooked

 - Give it all a little stir and serve with Parmesan cheese if desired

 - If using dried instead of fresh tortellini, increase cooking time to 30-40 minutes

 - I used McCormick Herb and Garlic Seasoning which contains salt.
 You could also use a regular Italian seasoning but you will want to add 1/2 teaspoon of salt if it doesn't have any.

 - Feel free to sub ground chicken instead of turkey